Scientific Name

 Description

 Heuchera abramsii is a rhizomatous perennial herb with small five-lobed leaves.
-It produces an inflorescence, up to 6 inches (15 cm) tall, which bears bright pink or magenta, bell-like flowers.
+It produces an up to 6 inches (15 cm) tall inflorescence that bears bright pink or magenta, bell-like flowers.

 Hardiness